Program Associate Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for program associate roles in Rhode Island?

-The H-1B is the most common visa for program associate positions in Rhode Island when the role qualifies as a specialty occupation requiring a specific bachelor's degree or higher.
+The H-1B visa is the most common visa for program associate positions in Rhode Island when the role qualifies as a specialty occupation requiring a specific bachelor's degree or higher.
 Universities and research institutions may also offer J-1 visas for exchange visitor programs.
 Some positions at nonprofits or international organizations may qualify under other categories depending on the employer's structure and the role's responsibilities.

 Which cities in Rhode Island have the most program associate sponsorship jobs?